-- 2.3.1 Policies CP18-CP21 of the adopted CS set out how the majority of housing growth in the Borough will be delivered.
-Some 10,000 new dwellings are to be delivered through SDLs at: Arborfield Garrison, South of the M4, South Wokingham and North Wokingham. - The Inspector's Report on the CS Examination confirms that around 1,500 new dwellings is an appropriate guideline figure for the plan period.
-This includes 180 dwellings already allocated in the Wokingham District Local Plan and those already consented.
+- 2.3.1 Policies CP18-CP21 of the adopted WCS set out how the majority of housing growth in the Borough will be delivered.
+Some 10,000 new dwellings are to be delivered through SDLs at: Arborfield Garrison, South of the M4, South Wokingham and North Wokingham. - 2.3.2 The Inspector's Report on the WCS Examination confirms that around 2,500 new dwellings is an appropriate guideline figure for the plan period.
+This includes 705 dwellings already allocated in the Wokingham District Local Plan and those already consented.

 - 2.3.3 Policy CP4 states that planning permission will not be granted unless appropriate infrastructure is agreed for major development.
-Policy CP20 sets out key requirements for the development of North Wokingham, in summary: - phased delivery of around 1,500 dwellings including a minimum 35% affordable housing (as supported by Policy CP5 of CS); - appropriate retail facilities; - social and physical infrastructure, including a new primary school; - measures to retain separation from Binfield/Bracknell, and Winnersh; - necessary measures to mitigate the impact upon Thames Basin Heath Special Protection Area (as supported by Policy CP8 of CS);
+Policy CP19 sets out key requirements for the development of South of the M4, in summary - Phased delivery of around 2,500 dwellings, including a minimum of 35% affordable homes in accordance with Policy CP5; - Appropriate employment; - Appropriate retail and leisure facilities; - Social and physical infrastructure (including provision for up to 2 new primary schools and the likely expansion of existing primary provision together with expansion of existing children centre and youth facilities);